thestr4ng3r/chiaki/README.md

 make
 ```

+#### Building on Debian 9

+If you are building on a higher version, nothing extra is needed to be done.
+Read the above instructions.

+Install the dependencies as listed above.
+They are all available on Debian 9 except for one: libsdl2 2.0.**6**.
+This particular version can be located at https://www.libsdl.org/release/SDL2-2.0.6.tar.gz .
+The source code has been verified to build on Debian 9 and even includes a debian/ directory to build a package if you desire.

+After building and installing the correct libsdl2 version, running the above
+instructions will work as usual!

 ## Usage

 If your PS4 is on your local network, is turned on or in standby mode and does not have Discovery explicitly disabled, Chiaki should find it.